 Soul Food is very bass-friendly as it keeps your original tone.
 It’s aggressive but not to the point of destroying your tone.
 Lastly, it handles low-end frequencies quite well.

 As I said, this is the most balanced pedal you can find, and its performance is stellar.
 Plus, it has a buffered bypass / true bypass switch.

 I have to add you can use the Bass Food on electric guitars.
 It adds extra sparkle and dynamics to your guitar tone

 Did you find a clear winner among these items?

 As you see, the perfect distortion for bass guitar depends on your bass rig and your preferences.
 If you ask me, the best pedal is the Dark Matter Distortion as it’s budget, easy to use, and has enough versatility for most modern genres you’d want to play.

 If you’re a beginner bass guitar player, go for the pedal that seems easier for you.
 Complex features don’t make it better, it just makes it more complex and versatile.
 And, even when you grow as a bass guitar player, you might never need to use the full features of a versatile pedal.

-Either way, I assure you that any of the pedals you choose form this list is a good option for you.
+Either way, I assure you that any of the best bass distortion pedals you choose from this list is a good option for you.
 They can make your current bass sound so much better (unless your bass or your amp have real performance issues); and they can stay with you forever as, except for the budget Behringer option, they are all at the top of the market.

 Of course, there are more quality alternatives out there you’ll surely find on other guides.
 So don’t take my word, don’t believe me when I say these are the best distortion pedals for bass guitars.
-Instead, believe these are the most used pedals by legendary bass players like Les Claypool, Duff McKagan or Andy Summers.
-And they know so much more than you and I.
+Instead, believe these are the most used bass distortion pedals by legendary bass players like Les Claypool, Duff McKagan or Andy Summers.